jo49973477/jo49973477/README.md

 # HALLO, DIE WELT!

-> Yer know when ye start thinkin’, ‘Nah, I can’t do that,’ yer puttin’ up a wall for yerself.
+> Y’know, the moment ye think, ‘Oh, I can’t do that,’ you’re buildin’ a wall for yourself, yeah?
+Like, people go the way they think, don’t they?
+If ye’re sittin’ there thinkin’, ‘Oh, you’re just born with it, I’ll never be like that,’ then you’ve already lost, haven’t ye?
+You’ve gone and put that wall up yourself, like.
+Sayin’, ‘I’ll never get past this, no matter what.’
+But how’re ye gonna get over it if ye’ve already given up?
+Even if everyone else gives up on ye, you can’t give up on yourself, love.
 >  *<a href = "https://www.youtube.com/watch?v=LbdhUTJBxdQ">-Lilpa, Isegye Idol</a>*

 ## Introduction